autowarefoundation/autoware-github-actions/README.md

 ## Supported composite actions

-Please see the `README.md` in each directory.
+See the `README.md` in each directory.

 - [clang-tidy](./clang-tidy/README.md)
 - [colcon-build](./colcon-build/README.md)